nf-core/pairgenomealign/docs/output.md

   - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
   - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
   - `multiqc_plots/`: directory containing static images from the report in various formats.
+  - `assemblyscan_plot_data`: GC content and contig length statistics parsed from `assemblyscan` for MultiQC with a local module.

 </details>